oracle/node-oracledb/doc/api.md

 ### <a name="numberofthreads"></a> 16.2 Connections, Threads, and Parallelism

+To scale and optimize your applications it is useful to understand how connections interact with Node.js worker threads, and to know that each connection can only execute one database operation at a time.

+#### <a name="workerthreads"></a> 16.2.1 Connections and Worker Threads

-If you open more than four connections, such as via increasing [`poolMax`](#proppoolpoolmax), you should increase the number of worker threads available to node-oracledb.
-A thread pool that is too small can cause connection requests to fail with the error *NJS-040: connection request timeout* or *NJS-076: connection request rejected*.
+Node.js has four background worker threads by default (not to be confused with the newer user space worker_threads module).
+If you open more than four [standalone connections](#connectionhandling) or pooled connections, such as by increasing [`poolMax`](#proppoolpoolmax), then you should increase the number of worker threads available to node-oracledb.

+A worker thread pool that is too small can cause a decrease in application performance, can cause [deadlocks][22], or can cause connection requests to fail with the error *NJS-040: connection request timeout* or *NJS-076: connection request rejected*.

+A Node.js worker thread is used by each connection to execute a database statement.
+Each thread will wait until all [round-trips](#roundtrips) between node-oracledb and the database for the statement are complete.
+When an application handles a sustained number of user requests, and database operations take some time to execute or the network is slow, then all available threads may be held in use.
+This prevents other connections from beginning work and stops Node.js from handling more user load.

 The thread pool size should be equal to, or greater than, the maximum number of connections.
 If the application does database and non-database work